Discover more from TSOH Investment Research Service

 The good news for Meta investors?
 We’re seeing a real response.

-This is most evident when looking at 2023 total expense guidance: the midpoint implies a roughly 10% YoY increase, by far the slowest growth rate in the company’s history – and as I’ve noted in previous Meta posts, the company tends to reduce expense guidance as the year progresses.
+This is most evident when looking at Meta’s 2023 total expense guidance: the midpoint implies a ~10% YoY increase, by far the slowest growth rate in the company’s history – and as I’ve noted in previous posts, the company tends to reduce expense guidance as the year progresses.

 (In the chart, 2022 and 2023e have some adjustments for one-time charges.)

-This is clearly more applicable (from management’s perspective) to Family Of Apps (FOA) than Facebook Reality Labs (FRL).
+This is clearly more applicable (from management’s perspective) to FOA than Facebook Reality Labs (FRL).
 At FOA, total expenses nearly doubled over the past three years, from ~$36.7 billion in FY19 to ~$71.8 billion in FY22.
 Despite the significant revenue growth reported over the same period (from ~$70.2 billion in FY19 to ~$114.5 billion in FY22), this led to ~700 basis points of cumulative FOA EBIT margin compression.

 As noted earlier, the updated 2023 guidance implies a meaningful reduction in YoY expense growth, particularly at FOA (we can infer that based on some of the FRL commentary, which I’ll discuss in more detail in the next section).

 As Meta starts to operate its mature businesses “somewhat differently”, we are approaching an important turning point for the FOA results.
-(And while this particular discussion focused on expenses, FOA continues to report user / DAP growth and rising engagement, which has driven accelerated gains in ad impressions - and should lead to reaccelerated revenue growth.)
+(And while this particular discussion focused on expenses, FOA continues to report user / DAP growth and rising engagement / time spent, which has driven accelerated gains in ad impressions - and should lead to reaccelerated revenue growth over time.)

 Facebook Reality Labs (FRL)